junxit/us-congress-bills-111/metadata.md

 - 2009-05-14 — Introduced in House
 - 2009-05-14 — Introduced in House
 - 2009-05-14 — Referred to the House Committee on Energy and Commerce.
+- 2009-05-15 — Referred to the Subcommittee on Health.
+- 2009-06-03 — Considered under suspension of the rules. (consideration: CR H6093-6099)
+- 2009-06-03 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+437.
+- 2009-06-03 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-06-03 — Mrs. Capps moved to suspend the rules and agree to the resolution, as amended.
+- 2009-06-03 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H6093)
+- 2009-06-03 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H6093)